The Dark Side of the Fitness Industry: Internalized Misogyny

 By sharing these stories of, we can dismantle oppressive narratives and empower individuals to challenge the internalized misogyny deeply rooted in the fitness culture.

+While we are on the topic of internalized misogyny, we have to talk about how dieting ties into this.
 Now, as trainers we were taught that a hypocaloric diet is how we lose weight.
 As I’ve discussed in lots of other YouTube videos (which I’ll link a playlist to int he description) Low Energy Availability, a state in which the body does not have enough energy left to support all physiological functions needed to maintain optimal health.
 When compared to the normal population, athletes are particularly at risk to experience LEA and the reasons for this are manifold.
 Caloric deficits put people at risk for LEA.
+LEA is a critical concern, particularly within the context of avid exercisers and the dynamic relationship between personal trainers and their clients.
+This condition, often associated with disordered eating or excessive exercise, extends its repercussions beyond energy deficiency, impacting various facets of health.

 For women engaged in regular exercise routines, LEA can disrupt menstrual cycles and reproductive function, creating a complex challenge for both personal trainers and clients.
 The consequences of LEA go beyond immediate health concerns and can affect the very foundation of physical well-being.
 Skeletal health is at risk due to decreased bone density, directly impacting clients' physical skills and overall performance.